EEG-based Emotional Video Classification via Learning Connectivity Structure: Introduction

-In this paper, we resolve these issues via direct learning from data.
+In this paper, we resolve these issues via learning from data.
 We propose a new deep learning model, which can extract both a graph structure and a feature vector at each vertex of the graph from raw time-series EEG data, and perform classification using the extracted graph and features.
-The whole model is trained in an end-to-end manner to maximize the classification performance, which can simultaneously optimize the graph extraction, feature extraction, and classification parts.
+The whole model is trained in an end-to-end manner to maximize the classification performance, which can simultaneously optimize the graph extraction module, the feature extraction module, and the classification module using a graph neural network.
 The graph and features become all different adaptively for different data instances, which can overcome the notorious non-task-related variability of EEG signals.
-In particular, the extracted graphs are weighted directed multi-layer graphs, which can convey rich information regarding the brain activation pattern better than undirected single-layer graphs usually used in the previous work.
+In particular, the extracted graphs are weighted directed multi-layer graphs, which can convey rich information regarding the brain activation pattern better than undirected single-layer graphs.

+There have been previous deep learning-based attempts for learning connectivity structures for EEG classification \cite{song2018eeg,wang2018eeg,zhang2019gcb,zhong2020eeg}.
+However, they are limited in that only one graph structure is learned for all data and thus sample-specific structures are not modeled, manually determined initial graph structures need to be provided, only single-layer graphs are learned, and hand-crafted signal features need to be provided.
+The work in \cite{song2020instance} proposes a method to learn multi-layer sample-specific structures, but the number of layers is restricted to the dimension of hand-crafted signal features.
+To the best of our knowledge, our proposed method is the first to jointly learn sample-specific multi-layer connectivity structures and signal features directly from raw EEG data without the necessity of a prior knowledge regarding the graph structures and features.